Colin has been reading as long as he can remember, and the works of Conan Doyle were some of the early works that kept him reading.

 Julia’s death had occurred two years previously, but now Helen was scared, as her own life was mirroring that of her sister.
 Helen is now engaged to be married, and she is now also sleeping in her sister’s bedroom; Roylott having moved her into it due to building work.
 Also, like her sister, Helen has started to hear strange whistling noises at night.

 Helen Stoner departs from Baker Street with the promise of Holmes to visit Stoke Moran.
 Before any plans can be made by Holmes and Watson though, Grimesby Roylott forces his way into the detective’s rooms.
 The angry nature of Roylott is on display, and he threatens Holmes with violence, in order that he should find out what Helen had discussed.

 In a show of strength, Roylott bends a fireplace poker, and warns Sherlock Holmes to stay out of his business.
 The threat of violence and the show of strength do not seem to worry the detective though, and after Dr. Roylott departs, Holmes easily bends the poker back straight, so that it can be used again.

 Holmes and Watson do make their way down to Stoke Moran, and whilst Grimesby Roylott is absent, undertake an examination of the house.

 Holmes quickly discovers that Helen’s new bedroom is secure from outside intrusion, the window being screwed down, making Julia’s death a true “Locked Room” problem.
-The inside of the bedroom also offer up strange clues; the bed is nailed into position, there is a fake bell-pull, and a strange air duct that leads to Roylott’s room next door.
+The inside of the bedroom also offers up strange clues; the bed is nailed into position, there is a fake bell pull, and a strange air duct that leads to Roylott’s room next door.